nanie20/embedded_linux/README.md

 The `lib` folder holds the libraries for the local website.

 The `public` folder holds two svg files that come with the Node.js framework.

+## The rain_detect branch

+The rain_detect branch consists of a folder called `images` and `rain_detect_scripts`.

+The `rain_detect_scripts` folder contains the following files:
+- pico_read.sh
+- wiper_pub.sh

+These script contains the logic for the MQTT broker and makes the rain detector wipe when rain is detected.

+## The raspberrypi branches

+The raspberrypi branch consists of a folder called `animal`, which contains the following folder and file:
+- esp8266_count_mqtt_modified (folder)
+- camera_run.sh

+The script takes photos which are saved in subdirectories.